 This setup has other implications.
 When the Duemilanove is connected to either a computer running Mac OS X or Linux, it resets each time a connection is made to it from software (via USB).
 For the following half-second or so, the bootloader is running on the Duemilanove.
 While it is programmed to ignore malformed data (i.e. anything besides an upload of new code), it will intercept the first few bytes of data sent to the board after a connection is opened.
 If a sketch running on the board receives one-time configuration or other data when it first starts, make sure that the software with which it communicates waits a second after opening the connection and before sending this data.

 The Duemilanove contains a trace that can be cut to disable the auto-reset.
 The pads on either side of the trace can be soldered together to re-enable it.
 It's labeled "RESET-EN".
-You may also be able to disable the auto-reset by connecting a 110 ohm resistor from 5V to the reset line; see this forum thread for details.
+You may also be able to disable the auto-reset by connecting a 110 ohm resistor from 5V to the reset line.

 The Arduino Duemilanove has a resettable polyfuse that protects your computer's USB ports from shorts and overcurrent.
 Although most computers provide their own internal protection, the fuse provides an extra layer of protection.
 If more than 500 mA is applied to the USB port, the fuse will automatically break the connection until the short or overload is removed.